wallarm/product-documentation/docs/latest/about-wallarm/subscription-plans.md

 The Free Tier subscription includes:

 * The Wallarm features available for free up to the quota of **500 thousand requests per month** with no limitation in time.
 The quota resets on the first day of each month.
-* Access to the Wallarm platform with the maximum set of modules and features, except for the following:
+* Access to the Wallarm platform as [Advanced API Security](#subscription-plans), except for the following:

     * [Vulnerability](detecting-vulnerabilities.md#vulnerability-scanner) and [Exposed asset](../user-guides/scanner/check-scope.md) Scanners
     * The [Active threat prevention](detecting-vulnerabilities.md#active-threat-verification) feature
     * The [API Abuse Prevention](api-abuse-prevention.md) module
     * Deployment of the [CDN node](../installation/cdn-node.md) type
+    * Partial coverage of OWASP API Top 10 due to unavailability of Vulnerability Scanner
+    * Access to Wallarm API

 **What happens if the quota is exceeded?**